Sitecore - Telerik RTE broken

 As you probably know, the Rich Text Editor in Sitecore XM/XP is from Telerik, and although the error message stack trace was not completely the same as mine, the solution was worth a shot as it was close enough.

-Solution
+Solution ?

-The solution is adding a setting in the appSettings part of the web.config.
+The solution they propose is adding a setting in the appSettings part of the web.config.
 Note that many solutions (including ours) rip this part from the actual web.config to place it in a separate file.
 The section should already contain some keys related to the Telerik editor.
 Add this:

-<add key="ValidationSettings:UnobtrusiveValidationMode" value="None" />
+<configuration><appSettings><add key="ValidationSettings:UnobtrusiveValidationMode" value="None" />

 As at least one other person encountered this I thought there might be more so it was worth sharing.
 If you have it as well, I hope this fixes it for you as well.